tings17/margin-minder/README.md

 ### Creating Annotations
 1. Click on a book from the library page
 2. Choose either:
-    * "Add Manual Annotation" to type out a quote
+    * "Add Manual Annotation" to type out a quote and your annotation
     * "Add Annotation with Image" to upload an image of the page with highlighted texts
 3. For scanned pages, the app will automatically detect highlighted areas and extract the text

+### Other functionalities
+* To see the full quote and your annotation, click View Annotation Detail
+  * You can also delete an annotation by clicking View Annotation Detail
+* Search for books by title or annotations by keyword (quotes)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>